mnneeltakemail2/testNeel3/development-and-api/waves-node-rest-api/asset-transactions/public-functions.md

 "reissuable" - is this asset reissuable?
-"issueTransaction" - transaction witch create this asset "minSponsoredAssetFee" - minimal tokens number to fee, optional, avaliable for sponsored assets "sponsorBalance" - sponsor balance in waves
+"issueTransaction" - transaction witch create this asset "minSponsoredAssetFee" - minimal tokens number to fee, optional, avaliable for sponsored assets "sponsorBalance" - sponsor balance in neel
 ```

 **Response JSON example:**